-- Throttle lever Use to accelerate and decelerate. - Tilt leverUse to adjust the tilt of the handlebars. - (1) Glove compartment - 2 Engine stop switch Push to stop the engine normally. - (3) Engine shut-off cord (lanyard) Attach to wrist so that the engine stops if the operator falls off the watercraft.
+Use to adjust the tilt of the handlebars.

+- Glove compartment

+- Engine stop switch

+Push to stop the engine normally.

+- (5) Engine shut-off cord (lanyard)

+Attach to wrist so that the engine stops if the operator falls off the watercraft.

-1 Air filter case
+- 1 Air filter case

 - 2 Water separator

 - 3 Fuel tank

 - 4 Battery

-5 Flush hose connector
+- 5 Flush hose connector